 My go-to recipe for polishing copper is equal parts kosher salt and ketchup.
 Squeeze out a big glob of ketchup and add salt in equal measure.
-Spread the solution on the copperware and work it with a soft cotton or hemp cloth—not polyester or synthetics, as that will scratch the surface.
+Spread the solution on the copperware and work it with a soft cotton or hemp cloth—no polyester or synthetics, as they will scratch the surface.
 Buff it out with another natural soft cloth.
-If you have dark spots on your copper, it is likely a carbon stain from cooking something starchy, like pasta, The water has been taken out of the carbohydrates, creating just carbon, which is black.
+If you have dark spots on your copper, they’re likely a carbon stain from cooking something starchy, like pasta.
+(The water has been taken out of the carbohydrates, creating just carbon, which is black.)
 Carbon and copper bond easily and these spots require a stronger commercial solution.
 If they don’t come off, they need to be mechanically buffed, essentially breaking off the carbon on the copper surface.
-I’ve heard of people using a shoe buffer or an orbital sander with a buffing attachment.
+I’ve even heard of people using a shoe buffer or an orbital sander with a buffing attachment!

-KM: While we’re talking about it, I was recently gifted a pair of vintage Moscow Mule mugs with the original Cock and Bull restaurant imprint from the 1940s.
-I’m so excited to use them but I notice they are no longer lined with anything.
+I was recently gifted a pair of vintage Moscow Mule mugs with the original Cock and Bull restaurant imprint from the 1940s.
+I’m so excited to use them, but I notice they are no longer lined with anything.
 For example, all Brooklyn Copper Cookware is lined with tin.
 How important are the linings in copper cookware and is it dangerous if I drink out of my mugs in their current state?